Plumsail/forms-docs/SharePoint/designer/controls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Every List or Library control has the following settings:

-SETTINGS
+General

 .. list-table::
     :widths: 10 40

+    *   - Name
+        - Setting utilized by many elements.
+Name is similar to ID, it's a unique identifier for the element.
-    *   - DataSource
+    *   - Data Source
         - This setting allows you to select which List or Library will be used as Source, which View will be shown on the form.

           It also includes **Lookup Field** - if Source List has a lookup field to Parent list, items will automatically be filtered by it.

           Newly created items will get automatically assigned with the current item ID in this Lookup.
 New Form needs to be saved first.

-    *   - InternalName
-        - Setting utilized by many elements.
-InternalName is similar to ID, it's a unique identifier for the element.
-    *   - Readonly
+    *   - Read-only
         - Prevents user from being able to add new items, edit or delete existing ones.
     *   - Editing
         - Choose between Dialog and Inline editing.
 The formet launches dialog to create new and modify existing items, and the latter allows you to do it right on the form.
-    *   - RootFolder
+    *   - Root Folder
         - Type in the name of the folder inside List or Library and user will only be able to see its contents inside the control.